How It Works

 The City of Madison has both external and internal EAP Staff which means more coverage and resources for you.
 FEI Workforce Resilience is an external provider that offers services to those who prefer assistance outside the City.
 FEI provides the same services as internal EAP/CISM Staff at no charge and is available 24 hours a day, 7 days a week.

 A printable flyer on EAP/CISM Services is also available.

 Information shared with representatives of the Employee Assistance Program is confidential with limited exceptions.
 Contacts with the EAP are held in confidence within the guidelines established for the Program.
 Ask the person you see to review these guidelines with you.
 Despite these assurances, if you remain uncertain about the confidentiality of the Program, you may withhold your name and/or other identifying information when you call.
 What's important is that you get the help you're seeking.

 See APM 2-12 or speak to an EAP representative for more details.

-You may call and talk over the phone or schedule an appointment to see EAP/CISM staff.
+You may call 266-6561 to schedule an appointment to see EAP/CISM staff.
 If you want to meet with EAP staff during regular work hours, you are allowed a reasonable amount of time to do so.

 Sometimes EAP will refer to other resources (e.g., health care provider, other agencies in the community).
 EAP may be able to get you connected with the resource faster than you would on your own.
 Contacts with other resources would be done on approved leave in accordance with your department's policies and procedures.